fuminoritanizawa/webpage/content/home/talks.md

 # Accomplishments widget.
 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.

-title = "Honors"
-subtitle = ""
+title = "Presentations and Memberships" subtitle = ""

 # Date format